Getting Started With .NET Core 3.1 - Part One

 • The SDK includes everything you need to build and run .NET core applications.

 • The .NET Core Runtime is already included in the SDK.
-So, there is no need to install .NET Core Runtime
+So, there is no need to install the .NET Core Runtime

 • The .NET Core Runtime includes just the resources required to run existing .NET Core applications.

 After installing .NET Core SDK 2.1, for checking I am creating a new .NET Core 2.1 Console Application.
-Notice, in the .NET Core Dropdown list ASP.NET Core 2.1 is came.
+Notice, in the .NET Core Dropdown list ASP.NET Core 2.1 is coming.
 So our software installation is completed successfully.

 Conclusion

-In this article we explained the basics of .NET core 3.1 and how to set up a machine for developing the .NET Core 2.1 Console applications.
+In this article, we explained the basics of .NET Core 3.1 and how to set up a machine for developing the .NET Core 2.1 Console applications.

 Similar Articles